manish2021iitd/Stochastic-RisK-Distruption-Asseesment-Analysis-and-Modelling/README.md

 2. copula_choice.md document: check /docs/ directory.

 3. Dashboard Note:
-A toggle note has been added to the simulation dashboard interface: model: t-copula.
+A toggle note can be added to the simulation dashboard interface: model: t-copula.
 This ensures that users are aware of the underlying dependency structure driving the simulation results.